-As from 1 March 2015, natural persons, excluding directors of companies and members of close corporations, are exempt from provisional tax if either one of the following is applicable:
+Natural persons, excluding sole proprietors, are exempt from provisional tax if either:

-- · the taxable income does not exceed the tax threshold - the taxable income derived from interest, foreign dividends and rental from letting immovable property does not exceed R30 000.
+- the taxable income does not exceed the tax threshold. - the taxable income derived from interest, foreign dividends, rental from letting immovable property and remuneration from a foreign employer (not registered for PAYE) does not exceed R30 000.